hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * optionally, coded element bodySite may be supplied containing:
     * `bodySite.coding` contains the coded body site without laterality.
     * `bodySite.text` describes the body site concept fully, this can include information on recorded laterality as text e.g. ', Right'.
+  * coded laterality is supplied as the text in `bodySite.text`

-Example Condition resource with coded condition, coded body site, laterality as text only
+Example: Condition resource with coded condition, coded body site, laterality as text only
 ~~~
 {
   "resourceType" : "Condition",